 Most professional photographers deliver photos through private galleries, not raw cloud-storage folders.
 A gallery link is easier for clients to browse, easier for you to organize, and better for full-shoot downloads than sending files one by one.

-The simplest workflow looks like this: export edited images, upload them into a structured gallery, protect the gallery when privacy matters, and send one link with clear download instructions.
+The simplest workflow is: export edited images, upload them into a structured gallery, protect the gallery when privacy matters, and send one link with clear download instructions.

 Best Ways to Deliver Photos to Clients

 Different delivery methods work for different job sizes.
-The mistake is treating all delivery as the same problem.
 Sending 10 edited headshots is not the same as delivering a 700-image wedding gallery.

 Email attachments